-Continuing his analysis of the groupings in the American party, Comrade Radek declared: "As far as the work of Comrade Foster is concerned, I believe that we may have very serious difficulties with this comrade.
-I have read Comrade Foster's pamphlet in which he sides with Legien in the disof Marxian economics was developing towards a mass scale.
-It was not until the March 18, C. E. C. sessions and it was not until after the Foster majority had deferred action on Pepper's resolution, that Comrade Brow der proposed a propaganda thesis on unemployment in which he declared: "We are certain that unemployment on a mass scale will face the working class in the near future.
-That does not mean that we can say positively that it will be in the summer of 1924, or the winter of 1924-5 or even that it may not hold off until the summer of 1925."
+1. In the full CEC meeting of Feb.
+16, 1924, comrade pepper proposed a plan to prepare the party to take full advantage of the unemployment situation which in the eyes of everyone equipped with a knowledge of Marxian economics was developing towards a mass scale.
+It was not until the March 18 CEC sessions and it was not until after the Foster majority had deferred action on Pepper's resolution, that Comrade Browder proposed a propaganda thesis on unemployment in which he declared: "We are certain that unemployment on a mass scale will face the working class in the near future.
+That does not mean that we can say positively that it will be in the summer of 1924 or the winter of 1924/5 or even that it may not hold off until the summer of 1925."

-Judging by the lack of response on the part of the C. E. C. majority members to the unemployment campaign proposals made by the minority memmers, one would say that it was Browder's economics and not Marxian economics which was the basis of our failure to achieve results in the unemployment campaign today.
-In March the Foster majority could not see the economic slump which assumed an acute character as early as May.
+Judging by the lack of response on the part of the CEC majority members to the unemployment campaign proposals made by the minority members, one would say that it was Browder's economics and not Marxian economics which was the basis of our failure to achieve results in the unemployment campaign today.
+In March [1924] the Foster majority could not see the economic slump which assumed an acute character as early as May.